TachLaif/wahl-o-selfie-v1/README.md

 Test #2 had only an accuracy of **20%** which shows that the machine learning model could not identify the reason why someone is in a party instead it could just remember that someone is in a party.
 This means that the machine learning model is way too small to be able to learn which face should be in which party.

 ## Problems
-Wahl-O-Selfie version 1.0 is just a proof of concept, meaning that the dataset used to determin the political party of a face is rather small with an insufficient diversity, resulting in wrong and/or inaccurate results.
+Wahl-O-Selfie v1 is just a proof of concept, meaning that the dataset used to determin the political party of a face is rather small with an insufficient diversity, resulting in wrong and/or inaccurate results.

 ## License and credits